ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 3. It is not fit that thou shouldst ask
 of him who is the author of an ar icle up­
 on subjects of public concernment, for
-duty requirés him to keep such thing un­
+duty requires him to keep such thing un­
 to himself.
 4. When thou dost enter into the
 printing office, thou shouldst avoid loud